Nathan-Potgieter/Making-of-MCmarket/README.md

 This is the README for Nathan Potgieter’s financial econometrics project.
 This work sets out a framework for the Monte Carlo simulation of asset markets.
-This frame work is built into the MCmarket package which will be available in on githib under the “Nathan-Potgieter/MCmarket” repository.
-Or maybe not if the name must be changed.
+This framework is built into the MCmarket package which will be available in on githib under the “Nathan-Potgieter/MCmarket” repository.

 ## Aim